top of page

 The Andrews Research Lab is dedicated to developing new molecular and inorganic materials-based approaches to solving some of the defining challenges of our generation related to sustainability, the energy transition, and climate change.
 Our research blends the synthesis of molecular architectures having tunable pores and cavities, hybrid materials, and solid-state materials with the development of spectroscopic probes to investigate the delicate interplay between atomistic and electronic structure and their complex relationship across phase changes, electronic instabilities, and redox/intercalation events.
 Ultimately, we hope to leverage the insight we gain to better design materials for a more sustainable future.

-In particular, we are interested in making 'switchable' porous materials and subnitrides/subchalcogenides systems for application in neuromorphic computing, energy storage, and desalination.
+In particular, we are interested in making 'switchable' porous materials and substoichiometric systems that address challenges in computing, energy storage, and desalination.
 Underpinning everything we do is our interest in materials with unique and exotic electronic structures!
 Look below to find out more:

 Brain-like Computing Website copy.tif